-G.6.
+G.2.
 ROBOT IDENTIFICATION

-During each match, the robots will be assigned a marker (provided by the organizer) placed at the top of the beacon holder, or at the top of the on-board beacon (if present)(Figure 9).
+During each match, the robots will be assigned a marker (provided by the organizer) placed at the top of the beacon holder, or at the top of the on-board beacon (if present)(Figure 9b).
 This marker has two purposes:

-• allow the public to identify the team to which a robot belongs;

-• allow a vision system on the calculation system to identify and locate each robot.
+- allow the public to identify the team to which a robot belongs; - allow a vision system on the central mast to identify and locate each robot.

-The marker is a square 10cm wide, 2cm thick ( $\pm$ 2mm) and with a mass less than or equal to 100g.
-Its upper side is covered with a vinyl with a 7cm ArUco 4x4 tag (centered).
+The marker is a square 10cm wide, 2cm thick $(\pm 2\text{mm})$ and with a mass less than or equal to 100g.
+Its upper side is covered with a vinyl with a 7cm ArUco tag (Not used for juniors and can be changed at will).
 A 1cm wide white outline is drawn around the ArUco tag to facilitate its detection.
 A 0.5cm wide contour in the same colour as the team is drawn at the edge of the upper surface.
-The team's color also occupies the edge of the marker.(Figure 9)
+The team's color also occupies the edge of the marker.(Figure 9a)